bill-amadio/Spoon-Knife/testReadMe.md

 02-train_elasticnet.R from a training set and known target values set that was cleaned and saved in script 01-clean_split_data.R.
 This script runs within the same loop described for script 02-train_elasticnet.R, and within a second nested loop over the values of the targetColumns argument in the USER_SPECIFIED_ARGUMENTS section of run-sex-prediction-from-RNASeq.sh.
+Output files for each value of targetColumns go to a separate directory named with the current targetColumns value.

+Model evaluations are done with the caret::confusionMatrix and caret::twoClassSummary functions. twoClassSummary can fail if one of the Confusion Matrix rows is all zeros.
+In that case, no twoClassSummary file is output for the transcript_tail_percent value in question.

 **Argument descriptions**